Lockout (film): Cast

 The Chief of the Secret Service.
 Describing what drew him to the role, Stormare commented: "The part was nice because it was like 'Wow, he's eluding me all the time.
 What is he up to?
 Is he really a bad guy or a good guy?
 What side is he on?'
 You never find out, which is kind of cool."

-The cast also includes Jacky Ido as Hock, Emilie's bodyguard; Tim Plester as Mace, Snow's contact; Mark Tankersley as Barnes, the prison warden; Anne-Solenne Hatte as Kathryn, Emilie's aide and friend; Peter Hudson as President Jeff Warnock, Emilie's father; and Miodrag Stevanovic as Frank Armstrong, a CIA agent.
+The cast also includes Nick Hardin as The Hostage Negotiator; Jacky Ido as Hock, Emilie's bodyguard; Tim Plester as Mace, Snow's contact; Mark Tankersley as Barnes, the prison warden; Anne-Solenne Hatte as Kathryn, Emilie's aide and friend; Peter Hudson as President Jeff Warnock, Emilie's father; and Miodrag Stevanovic as Frank Armstrong, a CIA agent.

 Development

 Principal photography was reported to have begun on 7 September 2010 in Belgrade, Serbia.
 Much of the filming used green screens, rather than practical sets.
 The intended scenes were storyboarded in Dublin, Ireland to aid the actors in visualizing how the green screen scenes would appear after the completion of the CGI in post-production.
 Speaking about the experience, Grace stated: "You just have to suspend the voice in your head because you feel so silly reacting to nothing there.
 Having whole conversations with people that aren't there.
 I felt a little crazy the first time around."

 Luc Besson produced the film and co-wrote the script with the directors James Mather and Stephen Saint Leger.

 FilmDistrict purchased the distribution rights to the film.
 In December 2011, FilmDistrict reached a deal to distribute its 2012 films, including Lockout, through Open Road Films.